 So let’s start at the beginning – when was tissue paper invented?
 This isn’t a straightforward question to answer as it isn’t well documented.
 The earliest known use of paper as a wrapping and padding material was in China 2nd century BC.
 Over time, product wrapping and transportation of goods became crucial to business and the global economy, so the thick paper originally used to wrap and protect evolved into the tissue paper we know and use today.
 There are many other materials suitable for protecting items in transport, take a look at our protective packaging range for more.

-It’s not known exactly who invented tissue paper, but the evolution of this material could be linked to Joseph Gayetty’s invention of toilet tissue in 1857, which uses a similar production process to tissue paper.
+It’s not known exactly who invented tissue paper, but the evolution of this material could be linked to Joseph Gayetty’s invention of toilet tissue in 1857, which uses a similar production process.

 How is tissue paper made?

-To understand how it is made we need to start at the beginning and ask what is tissue paper made of?
-Tissue paper is made using paper pulp (wood fibre) or recycled paper materials such as cardboard, newspapers, or certain types of juice carton.
+To understand how is tissue paper made we need to start at the beginning and ask what is tissue paper made of? it is made using paper pulp (wood fibre) or recycled paper materials such as cardboard, newspapers, or certain types of juice carton.
 The wet pulp is then rolled on a paper machine until the desired thickness is achieved.
 It’s dried in a large steam heated section of the machine and rolled onto huge cylinders called logs ready to be cut to size.

-Sometimes as tissue paper ages it can become acidic and brittle.
+Sometimes as this popular material ages it can become acidic and brittle.
 This acidity could cause damage to sensitive items being stored within it, such as clothes and books.
 This has led to the creation of acid free tissue paper.

 But exactly what is acid free tissue paper and how does it differ from standard tissue?

-Acid free tissue paper is specifically processed to remove the agents from standard tissue that turn acidic over time.
+Acid free tissue paper is specifically processed without certain agents, it differs from standard tissue paper which is made with agents that can turn acidic over time.
 This makes it ideal for storage of products or items such as jewellery, fabric, crockery, ornaments and antiques.